Skrumble/js-sdk/README.md

 ### Documentation
 There are separate NPM tasks for generating and serving docs.
 To generate the docs, run `npm run docs`, which will read the code in `src/` and output it to `docs/`.

 To view it in a browser using SimpleHTTPServer, run `npm run docs_serve`.
-The docs should now be visible on {@link http://localhost:3000}
+The docs should now be visible at [http://localhost:5000](http://localhost:5000)

 ### Testing
 The SDK currently uses mocha/chai as a testing suite. `npm run test` will run the tests and output results to the console.